spacelift-io/runner-terraform/README.md

-# Terraform Runner Image
+# Spacelift CDK-TF Runner Image

-This repo contains the Dockerfile for building the default Spacelift Terraform runner image.
+This repo contains the Dockerfile for building our Spacelift CDK-TF runner image.

 ## Docker Repository